Second Favorite Callers

 I was introduced to the golden voice of Tom Miller shortly after Vic and I were married.
 Every month a package came in the mail bringing a cassette tape from Hanhurst square dance music service.
 This tape (later a CD) contained music samples of all the new music being released for square dance callers.
 I was not calling then, but Vic was always anxious for this package to arrive so he could place his monthly order for new music.
 More often than not, we would skip the vocal recording and go straight to the music sample for each song.
 Not if Tom Miller had recorded the vocal!
 Vic loved Tom’s voice, and I quickly learned to love it too.
 Being able to hear what Tom did with a song was one of the treats of the subscription service.
 (It was a disappointing month if Tom had not recorded a vocal.)
 I knew it was only a matter of time before I found just the right song for Tom to sing, and CHIC1012 – Because was definitely it.
 I got goosebumps as I listened to the raw vocal he sent from the studio, because it was so beautiful.
 CHIC1020 - Blue California was Tom's suggestion for a singer, and there was no way anyone else was going to sing it.
 It's another beautiful vocal from that golden voice.
 It’s no wonder he’s my second-favorite caller!

 I think my first introduction to Steve Moore came via his amazing recording of “Five Piece Band” on Gold Wing records.
 It only took one time hearing him call “live” to realize the amazing vocal on Gold Wing was not an anomaly.
 On stage, and off, Steve combines his great voice and smooth choreography with a kindness and humility that is rare in this world.
 Thirty years into his calling career, he made the choice to get off the road and only take local gigs, so we have only seen him a few times in the past ten years.
 I was thrilled when our paths crossed recently and I had my first opportunity to call/sing with him.
-I was even more thrilled when he accepted my invitation to record CHIC1016 – Windy.
+His first vocal for Chic Recordings was CHIC1016 – Windy.
 Two days after the recording session, I received a delivery of two dozen red roses.
 The card read, “Thank you for Windy…Steve Moore.”
 Sorry Steve, but you got that backwards…thank YOU for “Windy.”
 (And for the roses.)
+He followed "Windy" with a beautiful vocal for CHIC1027 - Seein' My Father in Me.
+He spent close to eight hours on the road to get to the studio and record that one in time for a June release!
 It’s no wonder he’s my second-favorite caller!

 Tony Oxendine (www.tonyoxendine.com)